-Our baseline year will be 2017/18, however the approach now is primarily forward-looking rather than backward-looking.
+Our baseline year will be 2019/20, however the approach now is primarily forward-looking rather than backward-looking.
 If we intend to be Net Zero by 2030, then the baseline itself is less of a focus and is solely useful an indicator of successes to date.
 Our annual footprint is more important for us to be able to measure progress and identify key milestones for carbon reduction over the course of the next eight years.

-Defra have a agreed a contract with the Carbon Trust and JBA Consulting to provide each defra organisation with the methodology for calculation of carbon emissions each year and will provide our 2017/18 for us as a worked example.
-Our 2017/18 emissions data will be shared with those parties by the end of October 2021, and we expect to receive the confirmed baseline data by the end of December.
+Defra have a agreed a contract with the Carbon Trust and JBA Consulting to provide each defra organisation with the methodology for calculation of carbon emissions each year and have provided our 2019/20 for us as a worked example as shown in the table below: